-- Name: Name of the client instance. - Address: Local IP address of the client that is used for connecting to members. - Type: Type of the client.
-Java client is the only supported client type at the moment. - Enterprise: Yes, if the client is an Hazelcast IMDG Enterprise client. - Member Connection: Shows to which member a client is currently connected to.
+- Name: Name of the client instance. - Address: Local IP address of the client that is used for connecting to members. - Type: Type of the client. - Enterprise: Yes, if the client is an Hazelcast IMDG Enterprise client. - Member Connection: Shows to which member a client is currently connected to.
 Please note that ALL means a client is configured so that it might connect to all members of a cluster, i.e., it might not have a connection to all members all the time. - Version: Version of the client. - Last Connection to Cluster: Time that the client connected to the cluster.
 It is reset on each reconnection. - Last Statistics Collection: Time when the latest update for the statistics is collected from the client. - User Executor Queue Size: Number of waiting tasks in the client user executor. - Labels: List of client labels.

 Next to the General tab, the Runtime tab shows the processor number, uptime, and maximum, total and free memory sizes of the selected client.
-These values are collected from the default MXBeans provided by the Java Virtual Machine (JVM).
+These values are collected from the default

+MXBeans provided by the Java Virtual Machine (JVM).
 Descriptions from the Javadocs and some explanations are below: